snxd/interop-simple/README.md

 cmake --build build --config Debug
 ```

+The target architecture of the shared library must match the architecture of the DIRECT client you are using.
+For example, if you are using host.exe for 32-bit Windows, then you must configure for x86 by using CMake argument `-A Win32`.

 ### Setup Instructions

 First copy the shared library to the directory where you intended to load it from.
-For our example, we use the same directory as the client's executable: `{moduleAppDirectory}`
+In our steps below we use the same directory as the client's executable: `{moduleAppDirectory}`.

 ### JavaScript Integration